DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 nameserver 127.0.0.1
 ```

-Bit of an issue is that this file is often managed by various system services,
+Bit of an issue is that `resolv.conf` belongs to glibc, a core linux library.
-like dhcpcd, systemd, networkmanager... and they change it as they see fit.</br>
+But there are other network related services that like to fuck with it.
+Like dhcpcd, networkmanager, systemd-resolved,...</br>
+Ideally you know what is running on your host linux system, but just in case
-To prevent this, `resolv.conf` will be flagged as immutable,
+`resolv.conf` will be flagged as immutable.
-which prevents all possible changes to it unless the attribute is removed.
+This prevents all possible changes to it unless the attribute is removed.

 Edit `/etc/resolv.conf` and set localhost as the DNS nameserver, as shown above.

-Make it immutable to prevent any changes to it.
+* Make it immutable to prevent any changes to it.</br>

-* `sudo chattr +i /etc/resolv.conf`
+  `sudo chattr +i /etc/resolv.conf`

-Check if the content is what was set.
+* Check if the content is what was set.</br>

-* `cat /etc/resolv.conf`

-If it was changed by dhcpcd before the +i flag took effect, edit `/etc/dhcpcd.conf`
-and add `nohook resolv.conf` at the end.</br>
-Restart the machine, disable the immutability, edit it again,
-add immutability, and check.

-* `sudo chattr -i /etc/resolv.conf`
-* `sudo nano /etc/resolv.conf`
-* `sudo chattr +i /etc/resolv.conf`
-* `cat /etc/resolv.conf`
+  `cat /etc/resolv.conf`

 # /etc/hosts